Pandiselvi3899/Bus-Ticket-Booking/README.md

 * Uses Express js based application for the backend process.

 * Uses MongoDB atlas for storing the collections.

-* Uses passport js for authenticating user and token based system.

-* Uses passport js for hashing the password before sending the data to the cloud.

 * This version does not support dynamic seat data being stored from cloud.